10maurycy10/10maurycy10.github.io/content/misc/lenses/index.md

 </script>
 <br>

-The distracting wobblieness on the left is reflected light interfering with the incomming light.
+The distracting wobblieness on the left is reflected light, which we don't care about.
-What's important is that the wave that passes though is slightly pushed back in phase from the orignal.
+What's important is that the resulting wave has it's phase pushed back from the orignal.

-When traveling though bulk material,the tiny phase kicks result in the wave apearing to travel slower:
+When traveling though bulk material, each phase kicks adds up, causing the wave to travel slower:

 <canvas id=anim4 style="width: 40em; height: 20em;">
 </canvas>